 When it comes to telehealth, mobile apps are a rapidly growing area with a diverse array of offerings, and thanks to its convenience and accessibility – they’re playing an increasingly larger part in virtual and blended care treatments.

-Using widely available technologies such as Skype and FaceTime, or video chat tech within behavioral health systems, they are often a cost-effective way for patients and practitioners to meet for:
+Using widely available technologies such as Skype and FaceTime, or video tech within behavioral health systems, they are often a cost-effective way for patients and practitioners to meet for:

 - Between-session check-ups